-For all tax years ending on or after December 31, 1991 the sales factor of the New Hampshire 3 factor apportionment formula is modified.
-The sales factor is multiplied by 1.5 then combined with the payroll and property factors, the sum of which is divided by 3.5.
-Therefore, sales comprise 42.8% of the apportionment factor, while payroll and property comprise 28.6% each.
+For taxable periods ending on or after December 31, 1991 to June 30, 1994, the sales factor of the New Hampshire 3 factor apportionment formula for the Business Profits Tax was modified.
+The sales factor was multiplied by 1.5 then combined with the payroll and property factors, the sum of which was divided by 3.5.
+Therefore, sales comprised 42.8% of the apportionment factor, while payroll and property comprised 28.6% each.
 It is important to note that this change has no effect on 100% New Hampshire business organizations.